 Tiling can create a beautiful and artistic modern bathroom.
 Tiling to be satisfactory must not only be carefully designed and selected, but should be set by skilled, reliable and careful workmen.
 Bathroom tile pictures and designs vary according to tile colors and tile patterns.
-Moreover, tile placement (floors, walls, countertops) contributes to the final design.
+Moreover, tile placement on bathroom showers, floors, walls, and countertops contributes to the final design.

 The meaning of the term “tile” for a bathroom design is generally understood to refer to the small pieces (slabs, squares, cubes, mosaics, etc.) of material used for bathroom floors, walls, and vanity tops, which, on account of their symmetrical shapes, lend themselves to the formation of decorative spots or repeating patterns or designs.
 The materials of which these tiles are composed— whether of baked clay, marble, or glass, and whether unglazed or glazed—is not of so great concern to the designer as are the shapes and colors of the individual slabs or pieces, and the different ways in which they may be combined with best decorative effect.